 I recently had the pleasure of accompanying my cousin, writer and artist Ben Birdsall, as he travelled to Ireland to do some last-minute research for his new book: "Whiskey Burn – the Distilleries of Ireland by Vespa".
-It is shortly to be published by Wittenborg University Press, as a sequel to his first book on Scottish distilleries.
+It is shortly to be published by WUAS Press, as a sequel to his first book on Scottish distilleries.

 ‘Start-up’ and ‘Started-up’ sum up an exhilarating day visiting two remarkable distilleries just outside of Dublin